Syntax of JavaFBP (Java Implementation of FBP)

 }

 Here is a network example showing how variable port numbers can be used with the LoadBalance function to define an (admittedly fairly trivial) self-balancing network.
-This also shows a slightly different way of specifying the define function.

 public class TestLoadBalancer {